desktop/desktop/docs/process/testing.md

   - [ ] If user updates name in Settings, change should reflect in Preferences

 ### Pull Request list + CI status (v1.1)
- - [ ] Pull request list shown as subsection of Branch list
+ - [ ] Pull request list shown as tab on Branch list
    - [ ] Only open Pull Requests are reflected; closed Pull Requests not shown in the list
  - [ ] Pull Request toolbar status is surfaced with yellow, green or red icon, or no icon if no status
  - [ ] If no pull requests, then no badge shown, and Pull Request tab shows `0`